webmasterblast/Ketchup/README.md

 # Ketchup
-These is markdown files with information of things we do each week in tech club
+These are files with information of things we do each week in tech club